CloudLabs-MOC/CloudLabs-SEED/Network-Security/Firewall-Exploration-Lab/Firewall-Exploration-Lab.md

 ```
 ## 7 Task 5: Load Balancing

 The `iptables` is very powerful.
 In addition to firewalls, it has many other applications.
-We will not be
-able to cover all its applications in this lab, but we will experimenting with one of the applications, load
+We will not be able to cover all its applications in this lab, but we will experimenting with one of the applications, load balancing.
-balancing.
 In this task, we will use it to load balance three UDP servers running in the internal network.
-Let’s first start the server on each of the hosts: `192.168.60.5,192.168.60.6`, and `192.168.60`.
-(the `-k` option indicates that the server can receive UDP datagrams from multiple hosts):
+Let’s first start the server on each of the hosts: `192.168.60.5,192.168.60.6`, and `192.168.60`. (the `-k` option indicates that the server can receive UDP datagrams from multiple hosts):
 ```
 nc -luk 8080
 ```
-We can use the `statistic` module to achieve load balancing.
-You can type the following command
-to get its manual.
+&emsp; We can use the `statistic` module to achieve load balancing.
+You can type the following command to get its manual.
 You can see there are two modes: `random` and `nth`.
-We will conduct experiments using
-both of them.
+We will conduct experiments using both of them.
 ```
 $ iptables -m statistic -h
 statistic match options: